eX-Mech/mechthesis/cover-letter/README.md

  - Student's information: edit the address and the signature according to your personal data.
  - Cover letter template: edit date and body (`\mailingtext`) of the letter
- - Labels parameters: adjust the label dimension to your paper format.
+ - Labels parameters: adjust dimensions to your paper format.

 ### distribution-list.dat
-Insert the information according to the instruction in the file.
+Insert the information according to the instructions in the file.

 We decline any responsibility for the usage of this template including bugs,